Virginia Miller (heptathlete): Professional career

 Following her college season, Miller finished 3rd in the heptathlon at the 2001 USA Outdoor Championships.
 She finished 2nd in 2005 and won the title at the 2006 event.

 In her efforts to make the US Olympic team, she finished 6th in 2004 and 4th in 2008, missing the team by ten points.

 Miller-Johnson currently lives and trains in State College, Pennsylvania, with her husband and coach, Chris Johnson.

 Rankings

-Since bursting onto the scene in 2000, Miller-Johnson has been consistently ranked among the top heptathletes in the US by Track and Field News.
+Miller-Johnson has been consistently ranked among the top heptathletes in the US by Track and Field News.